mikeroyal/Windows-11-Guide/Glossary.md

 [MAUI](https://github.com/dotnet/maui) is the .NET Multi-platform App UI, a framework for building native device applications spanning mobile, tablet, and desktop.

+[ManageWirelessNetworks](https://www.nirsoft.net/utils/manage_wireless_networks.html) is an alternative tool to the standard 'Manage Wireless Networks' of Windows (or 'Manage Known Networks' on Windows).
+It displays extensive information about every wireless profile on your system, even if the network adapter is not active.
+For every wireless profile, the following information is displayed: Profile Name, SSID, Connection Type, Connection Mode, Authentication, Encryption, Key Type, Auto Switch (Yes/No), Non Broadcast (Yes/No), Profile Position, Created Time, Modified Time, Wireless Key, and more.

+[MobileFileSearch](https://www.nirsoft.net/utils/mobile_device_file_search.html) is a tool for Windows that allows you to search files inside a mobile device (Smartphone or Tablet) plugged to the USB port on your computer, with Media Transfer Protocol (MTP).
+You can search files by their size, their created time, their modified time, or their name (using wildcard).

+[MultiMonitorTool](https://www.nirsoft.net/utils/multi_monitor_tool.html) is a small tool that allows you to do some actions related to working with multiple monitors.
+With MultiMonitorTool, you can disable/enable monitors, set the primary monitor, save and load the configuration of all monitors, and move windows from one monitor to another.
+You can do these actions from the user interface or from command-line, without displaying user interface.

 N

 [.NET](https://dotnet.microsoft.com/learn/dotnet/what-is-dotnet) is a developer platform with tools and libraries for building any type of app, including web, mobile, desktop, games, IoT, cloud, and microservices.